YouTube

 CAEN – PEGASUS – MERVILLE – ETRETAT – DEAUVILLE – HONFLEUR – ROUEN

 The best viewpoint, museum & cafe in France.
-After listening to a fella throw up outside my hotel room, I finally made it to sleep for a decent kip before the best museum in Normandy I have been to.
+After listening to a fellow throw up outside my hotel room, I finally made it to sleep for a decent kip before the best museum in Normandy I have been to.

 I REFUSED TO BELIEVE THE LADY WE MET YESTERDAY SAID WE NEEDED AT LEAST HALF A DAY AT THIS MUSEUM…SHE WAS RIGHT.